bakharew/feather-ultra/README.md

 - Support changing to any color in runtime (we're waiting for rive to support this, as it currently doesn't support color changes in runtime)
 - Develop quick start guides for popular platforms (contributors needed)
 - Create npm package for easier implementation (contributors needed)
-- Add guide on how to change icon colors in editor

 ## License